Member | Established: 1999 | Member since 1977

 SMO 2: International Education Standards

-IEC-IAB administers the final examination for accountants and tax consultants and has indicated that both IPD and CPD requirements are in line with earlier IES requirements.
-IEC-IAB monitors new and revised standards and incorporates necessary changes to education and examination requirements in order to ensure its CPD system and examination continue to be aligned with the requirements of the IES.
-It also established an ongoing process to promote and disseminate information about IES and other IAESB pronouncements to its members
+ITAA will review any new and revised standards and incorporate necessary changes to ensure its CPD system and examination continue to be aligned with the requirements of the IES.
+It also established an ongoing process to promote and disseminate information about IES to its members.

-IEC-IAB’s CPD Commission meets periodically to update its program and ensure that its members are fulfilling the requirements.
-In line with the Law of 1999, members must complete 120 hours of CPD over a three-year period.
+ITAA’s CPD Commission meets periodically to update its program and ensure that its members are fulfilling the requirements.
+In line with the legislation, members must complete 120 hours of CPD over a three-year period.
 The Commission will consult with the Board concerning non-compliant members and refers cases to the Disciplinary Commission as needed.

 -